Characters: Warhammer 40000 Orks

 - Full Boar Action: Like their medieval counterparts, Snakebites and Feral Orks love to ride into battle on the back of a vicious boar, though sometimes their steeds will be enhanced as Cyboars.

-- Fun Personified: Orks are the only non-Chaos-corrupted race that really enjoys war, and see the galaxy as a big playground full of wacky hijinks.
+- Fun Personified: Orks are the only race that really enjoys war purely for its own sake, and see the galaxy as a big playground full of wacky hijinks.
 Plus, their codices are hilarious.
 Pretty much the only race The Loonie can play and not get a Dope Slap.

 - Funetik Aksent: Spelled with X Treme Kool Letterz, and typically including English slang such as "git" or "gob".